poole/hyde/docs/7.0.0/basics.md

 ~~~

 would place "Welcome to Jekyll" in the categories `jekyll` and `update`.
-Whether you use this method or not, categories will always be part of a posts URL, while tags will not, e.g.
+Whether you use this method or not, categories will always be part of a posts URL, while tags will not.

 Categories | `/jekyll/update/2017/04/07/welcome-to-jekyll/`
 Tags       | `/2017/04/07/welcome-to-jekyll/`